Find Fast Food Restaurants Near Me in Louisiana

 Economic and Employment Impact

-Fast-food companies are a major contributor of the U.S.’s economy.
-In Louisiana, it provides many entry-level opportunities.
+Fast-food is an important contributor to the U.S. economic system.
+It employs millions of workers in Louisiana, providing entry-level job opportunities for many.
 The low wages and benefits of these jobs has led to concerns about labor rights and income inequality.

 The Future of Fast Food in Louisiana